Philip Cross: Trial and conviction

 As a result, Cross was arrested and tried for his wife's murder at the Munster Assizes before justice Murphy.
 Cross was defended by Craigie Atkinson, who came up with a defence that since the defendant had served in the Far East, and was acquainted with many barely known subtler poisons, that it was unlikely he would have used arsenic, which is the first poison the police would think of.
 The prosecution demolished this theory by suggesting that while he was a brilliant man normally, as a criminal Cross behaved like a fool.
-Motive was shown as was the fact that the doctor had purchased arsenic recently (and had his sister destroy the bottles he used when treating Laura).
+Motive was shown as was that the doctor had purchased arsenic recently (and had his sister destroy the bottles he used when treating Laura).
 Cross was quickly found guilty by the jury.
 Justice Murphy, in pronouncing the sentence of death, said that the crime was one of the most cruel and bloodthirsty of the century.
 When the murder was uncovered, Effie refused to have anything further to do with the doctor.